prashitha22/Shopping-Site-Dashboard-UI/README.md

 📱 Responsive Design – Optimized for desktop, tablet, and mobile devices.

 🎨 SASS Styling – Modular, scalable, and easily customizable styles using SCSS.

+## Notes

+1. Implemented the products section by using a sample array of products

+2. Switching of tabs is represented using animations.

+3. SVG icons implemented using sprites in all possible areas.

 ## 🚀 Getting Started

 ### Prerequisites